Infineon/mtb-example-psoc4-msclp-capsense-demo/README.md

 There are three onboard LEDs connected to the SPI MOSI pin of the device.
 The three LEDs form a daisy-chain connection and the communication happens over the serial interface to create an RGB configuration.
 The LED accepts a 32-bit input code, with three bytes for red, green, and blue color.

-### Set up the VDDA supply voltage in Device Configurator
+### Set up the VDDA supply voltage and debug mode in Device Configurator

 1. Open Device Configurator from the Quick Panel.